 11.3.
 CA Certificate Import into MarkLogic Server from Query Console

-You can also import the Certificate Authority by using pki:insert-trusted-certificates() to load the Trusted CA into the Security database in MarkLogic Server, as shown below.
+You can also import the Certificate Authority by using pki:insert-trusted-certificates() to load the Trusted CA into the Security database in MarkLogic Server:

 If using Query Console, make sure this query is executed against the Security database.